 Sarah generously volunteers her time and skills to advise Louise and other team members in ensuring that our resources are suitable for inclusion within the Anglican choral tradition.
-She assists Louise in reaching out to sympathetic individuals and organisations with shared aims.
+She assists Louise in reaching sympathetic individuals and organisations with shared aims.

 Sarah Macdonald is a Canadian-born conductor, organist, and composer, living in the UK, and she holds the positions of Fellow and Director of Music at Selwyn College, Cambridge, and Director of Ely Cathedral’s Girl Choristers.
 She has been at Selwyn since 1999, and was the first woman to hold such a post in an Oxbridge Chapel.
 Sarah came to the UK from Canada in 1992 as Organ Scholar of Robinson College, Cambridge after studying piano, organ, and conducting at The Royal Conservatory of Music’s Glenn Gould School in Toronto with Leon Fleisher, Marek Jablonski, and John Tuttle.
 At Cambridge she read for a degree in Music, and studied the organ with David Sanger.
 Sarah has played numerous recitals and conducted choirs throughout the UK, North America, the Middle East, New Zealand, and much of mainland Europe.
 She has made over 35 recordings, variously in the guises of pianist, organist, conductor, and producer, and currently works most frequently with Regent Records.
 Sarah is a winner of the Royal College of Organists’ (RCO) coveted Limpus Prize, and she has taught organ and conducting for Eton Choral Courses, Oundle for Organists, the Jennifer Bate Organ Academy, and courses run by the RCO.
 For its first decade, she was a Director of the annual Girl Chorister Course at St Thomas Church Fifth Avenue, in New York City.
 Sarah holds the Fellowship diploma of the RCO, and is a teacher and examiner for the University of Cambridge and the RCO.
 She has had numerous choral compositions published in the UK, and she is series editor for ‘The Sarah MacDonald Choral Series’ with Selah Publishing in Pittsburgh.
 Her liturgical music is performed regularly throughout the world.
 Sarah also writes a popular monthly column for the American Guild of Organists’ magazine The American Organist, called ‘UK Report’.
 She is a Patron of the Society of Women Organists, and an Honorary Patron of the Herbert Howells Society.
 In 2018 Sarah received the honorary ARSCM in recognition of her contribution to choral music in the UK and Canada, and the citation made particular mention of her support of contemporary British composers.